emptyrivers/wow-clipboard-template/README.md

 </Ui>
 ```

-...or (the 'better' idea) include it in root xsd file which serves as your schema, like this:
+...or (the 'better' idea) include it in a root xsd file which serves as your schema, like this:

 ```xml
 <xs:schema